Andrew Kinde works with investors, syndicators, lenders, and developers to leverage tax credits and benefits to finance renewable energy projects.

-I represent clients involved in the acquisition, development, and financing of renewable energy power generation projects, in addition to representing investors, syndicators, lenders, and developers in leveraging tax credits and benefits to finance community economic development in underserved communities.
-My practice focuses on multiple tax credits and benefits, specifically new markets tax credits and projects generating renewable energy tax credits.
-My work on these transactions includes drafting and reviewing various tax equity and loan documents and conducting the necessary due diligence to ensure transactions run smoothly and efficiently, as well as overall project management.
+I represent clients involved in the acquisition, development, operation, and financing of renewable energy projects.
+My practice focuses on the renewable energy tax credits generated by such projects.
+My work on these transactions includes drafting, reviewing, and negotiating various tax equity and loan documents and conducting the necessary due diligence to ensure transactions run smoothly and efficiently, as well as overall project management.

 Before joining Nixon Peabody, I served as a law clerk in the Massachusetts Appeals Court for Associate Justice Peter Sacks.
 Before attending law school, I worked at multiple large developers in the solar industry, where I provided in-home consultation and project management services for residential and community solar customers.

 I see increasing momentum for a full-scale transition away from fossil fuels, with racial, social, and energy justice emphasized as foundational aspects of such a transition.
 Electrification of all sectors of our economy will be critical to achieving this transition, which will entail energy storage technologies playing a central and increasingly bigger role at both the commercial and local community levels.

 Northeastern University School of Law, J.D., Managing Editor, Northeastern University Law Review